Although different versions of the PX-1000 were available,

 PX-1000.
 Many thanks to all who have contributed.

-If you make use of the documentation, please consider making a
+If you like the information presented here, please consider making a

 to Crypto Museum.